 London to Alta.
 Fly at c.
 10.15am from London Heathrow via Oslo to Alta (Scandinavian Airlines).
 Arrive at the hotel in time for dinner.
 First of two nights in Alta.

 Alta.
 Home to the most extensive concentration of rock art created by hunter-gatherers in Northern Europe, Alta has over over 6,000 carvings, and over 3,000 of them are in the area immediately around the World Heritage Rock Art Centre.
 The Hjemmeluft panel carvings, the oldest of which are over 7,000 years old, depict human activities and rituals, myths, legends and a great variety of animals, all closely linked with the surrounding landscape.
-In the afternoon, an opportunity to visit the Northern Lights Cathedral (2013) before driving to Sorrisniva for a boat trip along the Alta river, taking in the impressive scenery.
+In the afternoon, an opportunity to visit the Northern Lights Cathedral (2013) before driving to Sorrisniva for a boat trip along the Alta river.

 Oslo.
 There is an opportunity to compare the prehistoric carved boats at Alta with those of the Vikings in Oslo’s magnificent ship museum on Bygdøy (Museum Island).
 Continue to the Kon-Tiki Museum, housing vessels and maps from the 1947 expedition.
 The afternoon is free to discover the city’s museums, galleries and architecture.